lorians22/ChickenMap/README.md

 ## Development

+### Style and Formatting

+This code attempts to follow both [PEP 8](https://peps.python.org/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), with programmer's freedom on conflicting elements, and line width set to 100, not 80, characters because it's 2023 and we have high-resolution and ultrawide monitors.

-### Decisions
+## Decisions (Nerd Questions)

-**Q:** Why did you make the mouse callback function for OpenCV a function in an object/class?
-Couldn't you have just defined the mouse callback in `main()`?
+**Q:** Why did you define the mouse callback function as a nested function in `main()`?
+In previous versions, it was a method of the `MouseCallbackHandler` class.
+And why did you need it as an instance method before?

-**A:** Sure, but I would still need global variables for coordinates and annotations, as`cv2.setMouseCallback()` doesn't allow the callback function to return anything.
-I wanted to avoid using global variables (where possible) because it was getting messy, so I needed coordinate and annotation classes.
-By putting those objects with the mouse_callback function in a class, I could significantly reduce the number of global variables and local/global namespace conflicts I tended to miss when debugging.
+**A:** My understanding was that nested functions have *read-only* access to variables in the enclosing scope.
+While this is true for variables, I determined (through testing) that it does not apply to attributes of a class instance or `SimpleNamespace`.
+So, I was able to define `mouse_input()` in main, reducing the need for a class.
+I had the callback function in a class before because I needed to get `x` and `y` from it, and it has with no return statement.

+**Q**: Why did you make a coord a `SimpleNamespace`?

+**A**: At one point, it was a class or part of a class.
+Making it a `SimpleNamespace` allowed me to reuse the `.attribute` notation in my code, saving me time.

 **Q:** Why didn't you use a proper UI library or toolkit?

-**A:** I don't have experience with UIs in Python, but I have experience with OpenCV.
+**A:** I didn't have experience with UIs in Python, but I had experience with OpenCV.
 OpenCV was able to do what I needed.

-### Style and Formatting

-This code attempts to follow both [PEP 8](https://peps.python.org/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), with programmer's freedom on conflicting elements, and line width set to 100, not 80, characters because it's 2023 and we have high-resolution and ultrawide monitors.

 ### Tools Used